-The negative adverb is always strong because it is negativity that makes it.
+The negative adverb verb is always strong because it is negativity that makes it.
 That's why the connection with the predicate is also strong which provides partial inversion of the predicate.
-The meaning of the adverbs in the last examples is also very important for communication intention though they are not negative, and it provides the partial inversion here for the same reason as in the case with nega-
+The meaning of the adverbs in the last examples is also very important for communication intention though they are not negative, and it provides the partial inversion here for the same reason as in the case with negative adverbs: for strong connection of the adverbial modifier and the predicate.

-- Dahlstedt A. Rhythm and Word-Order in Anglo-Saxon and Semi-Saxon with Special Reference to the Development in Modern English. - Lund, 1901. - Western A. On Sentence-Rhythm and Word-Order in Modern English.
-Christiania, 1908. - 3.
-Paul.
-Principe der Spachgeshichte / 4-те вид.
-1909. - 4.
-Gabelentz.
-Die Spraehwissenschaft.
-Leipzig, 1891. - Poutsma H. A Grammar of Late Modern English.
-Groningen, 1928-1929. - 6.
-Jespersen O. Essentials of English Grammar.
-Oxford, 1903. - 7.
-Jacobson B. Inversion in English.
-Uppsala, 1951.
+1. Dahlstedt A. Rhythm and Word-Order in Anglo-Saxon and Semi-Saxon with Special Reference to the Development in Modern English.- Lund, 1901.

-tive adverbs', for strong connection of the adverbial modifier and the predicate.
+2. Western A. On Sentence-Rhythm and Word-Order in Modern English.- Christiania, 1908.

+3. Paul.
+Principen der Sprachgeshichte, 4-те вид., 1909.

+4. Gabelentz.
+Die Sprachwissenschaft.- Leipzig, 1891.

+5. Poutsma H. A Grammar of Late Modern English.- Groningen, 1928-1929.

+6. Jespersen O. Essentials of English Grammar.- Oxford, 1903.

-The dependence of inversion on communication intention and relations, connections of parts of the sentence is proved not only by the cases of inversion preceded by adverbial modifiers but also by those ones preceded by other parts of sentence:
+The dependence of inversion on communication intention and relations, connections of parts of the sentence is proved not only by the cases of inversion preceded by adverbial modifiers but also by those ones preceded by other parts of the sentence:

-- > Direct object Not another line would he ever write.
-(J. L.) - > Prepositional object-...to none but you would I impart the vision.
-(Ch.
-B.) - > The first part of the compound conjunction - Not only was he released from prison in reward for his deed, but he was granted an income for life.
+Direct object - Not another line would he ever write (J. L.)

+Prepositional object - ...to none but you would I impart the vision (Ch.
+B.)

+The first part of the compound conjunction - Not only was he released from prison in reward for his deed, but he was granted an income for life (J. L.)

+So flustered was she by two such grand people asking for her lodger that she forgot to invite them to sit down in a little parlour.
 (J. L.)

-So flustered was she by two such grand people asking for her lodger that she forgot to invite them to sit down in a little parlour, (J. L.)

-Inversion with precedence is more often used in English than inversion without any precedence [11].

-B. Jacobsson explains inversion of the last kind by special semantics of the predicate and by the influence of the Old English [7].
+Inversion with precedence is more often used in English than inversion without any precedence.
+B. Jacobsson explains inversion of this kind by special semantics of the predicate and by the influence of the Old English.

-Came a day when for forty hours he had not tasted food.
-(J. L.)
+Came a day when for forty hours he had not tasted food (J. L.)

-Followed a complete and deathlike scilence...
-(K. M.)

-Hate him she did not quite...
-(T. H.) Speak I must...
+Followed a complete and deathlike science...
+(K. M.) Hate him she did not quite...(T. H.) Speak I must...
 (Ch.
 B.)